BuddyForms/BuddyForms/readme.txt

 * Hidden
 * HTML
 * Date
-* and more coming all the time

-Also more Fields available by Add-Ons
+* more Fields available by Add-Ons!

 ---